 Tip 01: Does the plan use a benefit schedule?

 In large metropolitan areas like Los Angeles the benefit schedule payout can be much less than the actual treatment costs.
-As a result, you may be left paying a large portion of the bill even though you have pet insurance.
+As a result, you may be left paying a large portion of the bill yourself even though you have pet insurance.

 Plans that pay a percentage of the actual veterinary bill are easier for you to understand because the calculation method is transparent - you can usually figure out your reimbursement before you send the claim in.
-You can read more about benefit schedules here.

 Tip 02: Does the plan cover genetic conditions?

 Many people love purebred dogs and cats but purebreds can harbor genetic and hereditary illnesses.
 For example, Labrador Retrievers are more prone to getting hip dysplasia, Poodles to progressive retinal atrophy, and Chihuahuas to luxating patellas.
 Even mixed breed dogs and cats are susceptible to genetic conditions.

 The surgery and treatment options for these genetic conditions can be very expensive and only a few pet insurance plans cover them.
 Make sure the plan you choose covers your pet.

 Tip 03: What is and is not covered?

 Is it clearly stated on the company's website exactly what you're getting?
 The last thing you want is to make a claim and find out afterwards that the company won't cover your pet's condition for one reason or another.